 I need to study the pages of both old and new if I desire to know God’s big picture plan, intents, and purposes.
 Amos compared neglecting the word of God to a famine.

-I sometimes wonder if this word is for today, am I content with church or small group attendance, sharing times of fellowship and testimony with little emphasis placed on the study of the scriptures and even less on the Old Testament.
+Occasionally, I wonder if this word is for today, am I content with church or small group attendance, sharing times of fellowship and testimony with little emphasis placed on the study of the scriptures and even less on the Old Testament.

 Notice carefully his words on the Emmaus road: